Rashakuka/RapidPayAPI/README.md

   - Credentials:
     - UserName: `user`
     - Password: `userpassword`
-  - Permissions: User role can access `get-card-balance` and `pay` endpoints from the Card Management module.
+  - Permissions: User role can access `card` and `pay` endpoints from the Card module.

 ### Authorization